 As discussed above, Bell discloses clinical trials that show the utility of using eculizumab as a treatment for PNH.
-(See supra V.C.)
-Indeed, Bell is just one of several references that discloses the same eleven patient trial in which eculizumab was given to transfusion-dependent PNH patients: Hillmen 2004 discloses initial results while Bell and Hill 2005 supplement the record with longer-term follow up data.
-(Id.; EX1011; EX1013; EX1003, ¶155.)
+(See supra VIII.A.)
+Indeed, Bell is just one of several references that discloses the same eleven patient trial in which eculizumab was given to transfusion-dependent PNH patients; Hillmen 2004 discloses initial results while Bell and Hill 2005 supplement the record with longer-term follow up data.
+(Id.; see supra V.C; EX1011; EX1013; EX1003, ¶162.)

-1. Bell Necessarily Discloses SEQ ID NOS:2 and 4, the anti-C5 Antibody Known as Eculizumab
+(a) Bell Necessarily Discloses SEQ ID NOS:2 and 4, the Anti-C5 Antibody Known as Eculizumab

 What is equally clear from Bell is that patients were treated with the antibody known as eculizumab.
-And as noted above, there is no doubt that disclosure of eculizumab, by name, unambiguously refers to the h5G1.1 IgG2/IgG4 molecule that is exactly identical to the subject matter of challenged claim 2.
-Even though appreciation of an inherent disclosure by a POSA at the time of the disclosure is not required, Schering, 339 F.3d at 1377, a POSA would have known that eculizumab has the same sequence as the sequences in claim 2, SEQ ID NOS:2 and 4.
-As explained above in Grounds 1-3, before 2007 a POSA would have understood the amino acid sequence of eculizumab.
+And as noted above, there is no doubt that disclosure of eculizumab, by name, unambiguously refers to the h5G1.1 IgG2/IgG4 molecule that is exactly identical to the antibody sequence recited in challenged claim 1.
+Even though appreciation of an inherent disclosure by a POSA at the time of the disclosure is not required, Schering, 339 F.3d at 1377, a POSA would have known that eculizumab has the same sequence as the sequences in claim 1, SEQ ID NOS:2 and 4.
+As explained above in Grounds 1 and 3, before 2007 a POSA would have understood the amino acid sequence of eculizumab.
 The teachings of at least Bowdish and Evans, and Evans and Mueller PCT, all in view of Tacken, provided POSA with multiple direct routes to that sequence.
-(See supra VIII.C-E.) Alexion sought to claim through the '880 patent what it says is the "novel" sequence of eculizumab, but because the prior art necessarily disclosed eculizumab, Alexion cannot obtain a patent on "the identification and characterization of a prior art material[.]"
+(See supra VIII.C&E.) Alexion sought to claim through the '504 patent what it says is the "novel" sequence of eculizumab, but because the prior art necessarily disclosed eculizumab, Alexion cannot obtain a patent on "the identification and characterization of a prior art material[.]"
 In re Crish, 393 F.3d 1253, 1258 (Fed.
 Cir.
-2004) (ruling specific nucleotide sequence of previously known plasmid unpatentable).
+2004).

-Indeed, Alexion cannot dispute these facts, because Alexion has admitted to the Patent Office that the C5-binding antibody used in the study described by Bell was necessarily eculizumab, which has the same structure of the antibody of claim 2.
+Indeed, Alexion cannot dispute these facts, because Alexion has admitted to the Patent Office that the C5-binding antibody used in the study described by Bell was necessarily eculizumab, which has the same structure of the antibody of claim 1.
 For example, the 11 patient Phase 2 pilot study ("C02-001") and the extensions of that study ("E02-001" and "X03-001") were submitted by Alexion during prosecution with the statement that "the antibody (eculizumab) used in each of the studies ... contained the heavy and light chain sequences of SEQ ID NOs: 2 and 4."
-(See EX1002, 1382-85, ¶¶5-6; see also id., 1377; EX1003, ¶156.)
+(See EX1002, 1320-27, ¶¶5-6; see also id., 1316; EX1003, ¶¶163-164.)

-Alexion reconfirmed these admissions in the previously-instituted Amgen IPR, where it admitted to this Board that "it is known today that SOLIRIS® as used in these studies had the claimed sequence of SEQ ID NOs: 2 and 4[.]"
-(EX1025, 041; EX1003, ¶157.)
+Alexion reconfirmed these admissions in the previously-instituted Amgen IPR, where it admitted to this Board that "it is known today that SOLIRIS® as used in these studies had the claimed sequence of SEQ ID NOs: 2 and 4."
+(EX1025, 041.)
 Of course, it is not necessary for inherent anticipation for a POSA to have appreciated the precise amino acid sequence of eculizumab at the time of Bell's publication.
 Schering, 339 F.3d at 1377.
-But Bell inherently anticipates because (1) Alexion admits that the "eculizumab" disclosed in Bell was necessarily of the same sequence as recited by challenged claim 2; and (2) the prior art available to a POSA fully enabled the preparation of eculizumab as of no later than the 2005 (the publication date of Tacken).
-(EX1003, ¶158.)
+But Bell inherently anticipates because (1) Alexion admits that the "eculizumab" disclosed in Bell was necessarily of the same sequence as recited by challenged claim 1; and (2) the prior art available to a POSA fully enabled the preparation of eculizumab as of no later than the 2005 (the publication date of Tacken).
+(EX1003, ¶164.)